hebbarshriya/Multi-client-Chat-Server/README.md

-### CN-project
+### Computer Networking Project

 ## MULTI-CLIENT CHAT SERVER

-This is a chat server where multiple clients can connect to a common server to communicate to other clients on the same network.
+This is a chat server where multiple clients can connect to a common server to communicate with other clients on the same network.

 ## Features:
 1. Peer-to-peer message transfer